DmytroZH123/Kaggle-Tabular-playground-series-aug-2022/README.md

 # Kaggle-Tabular-playground-series-aug-2022

-Successfully participated in Kaggle Competition "Tabular Playground Series August 2022".
+Successfully participated in Kaggle Competition "Tabular Playground Series August 2022", top 45%.
 The main product of the Keep It Dry company Super Soaker, used in factories to absorb spills and leaks, is needed to be improved.

 This data represents the results of a large product testing study.
 The company has just completed a large testing study for different product prototypes.